sassoftware/esp-kubernetes/esp-cloud/operator/README.md

        sas-esp-operator-86f48f8899-q6bgv                                 1/1     Running   0          22h
        sas-event-stream-processing-metering-app-69fbbffdc7-dnth6         1/1     Running   0          22h

-Use the filebrowser to inspect the directory `output/`.
-You should see the output csv file (array_output01.csv) that the project has created.
+6. Use the filebrowser to inspect the directory `output/`.
+You should see the output CSV file (array_output01.csv) that the project has created.

 #### Using a Multi-Partitioned Kafka Topic for Autoscaling

-This example shows how to use Kafka with a multi-partitioned topic.
+This example shows how to feed a project data through a multi-partitioned Kafka topic.
-You feed a project data through Kafka.
 Kubernetes and the ESP operator scale the number of project pods according to resource load.

-Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three broker Kafka cluster with a single topic *sjkinput* spread over 10 partitions.
+Specifically, you deploy a `strimzi kafka operator` to the cluster and create a three-broker Kafka cluster with a single topic named *sjkinput* spread over ten partitions.
 Detailed configuration instructions are beyond the scope of this document.

+**Note to Scott**
+What is spread over 10 partitions?
+The cluster or the topic?
+If the cluster, the dependent clause needs to be moved.

 Use the following helpful hints:

-     1. Install the Kafka operator per instructions at [kafa operator](https://operatorhub.io/operator/strimzi-kafka-operator)
+     1. Install the Kafka operator following the instructions at [kafa operator](https://operatorhub.io/operator/strimzi-kafka-operator)
-     2. Apply the following two YAML files to your namespace to create the kafka cluster, and then to instantiate the topic on the cluster.
+     2. Apply the following two YAML files to your namespace to do the following:
+        * Create the kafka cluster.
+        * Instantiate the topic on the cluster.

 [kafka]$ cat create-cluster.yaml
 ```yaml